 By Marina Joseph – Art in Tanzania internship

-In a lifetime one expects to retire from whatever profession they have chosen for sustenance.
-To be able to retire one must plan and save to enjoy the retirement benefits.
+In a lifetime, one expects to retire from whatever profession one has chosen for sustenance.
+To be able to retire, one must plan and save to enjoy the retirement benefits.
 Pension funds are investment pools that pay for workers’ retirements.
-Funds are paid for by either employee, employers, or both.
+Either employees, employers pay for funds, or both.
 When paid by employers’ funds, the funds are invested on the employee’s behalf, and the earnings generated on investment are considered income to the employee upon retirement.
-A worker can also choose to voluntarily contribute part of his income to an investment plan to help fund retirement.
-Retirement plans are a valuable benefit that impacts the present and future lives of employees.
+A worker can also voluntarily contribute part of his income to an investment plan to help fund retirement.
+Retirement plans are a valuable benefit that impacts employees’ present and future lives.
 An organization that provides a retirement plan presents advantages to the employer and employee.

 Benefits of Pension Schemes to Employer: